-As a result of the announcement of the COVID-19 pandemic in March 2020, and the subsequent guidelines issued by the CDC in that same time period, YVEDDI changed its fixed-route circulator service in the towns of Mocksville and Elkin to call-in demand-response.
+As a result of the announcement of the COVID-19 pandemic in March 2020, and the subsequent guidelines issued by the U.S. Centers for Disease Control and Prevention (CDC) in that same time period, YVEDDI changed its fixed-route circulator service in the towns of Mocksville and Elkin to call-in demandresponse.
 This change in service allowed YVEDDI to comply with the six feet of personal space and distancing guidelines to curb the spread of COVID, as well to better manage passenger boarding, seating, and overall system use.
 This service has continued throughout 2021 and has seen broad public appeal and appreciation.
 Given the success of this model of service, YVEDDI is exploring upgrading to microtransit.